JeffreyRobertLynch/studiosync-hitl/README.md

 ## Results

-Performance for Qwen3:8 **exceeds my expectations by far**.
+Performance for Qwen3:8 **far exceeds expectations**.
 This exceptional performance, for a relatively small model, is likely due to **prompt engineering, error handling, document formatting, RAG, parsing, and system engineering**.
 Qwen3:8 was expected to be the system's **bottom tier performer** compared to cloud-based models 100 times its size, like GPT.
 To see more divergence in performance, a ~4b local model (Qwen, or Mistral or Llama) will need to be tested as a **bottom tier performer**.

 - A, B, and C pitches are appropriately ranked relative to each studio's priorities. **Nothing is out of order.**
 - **Pitch: Control_F_Sport_Academia** is appropriately ranked very low for all three studios.
 - Text justifications provide excellent context and **reference relevant studio mandate sections specifically**.
-- **Objective quantitative metrics** (Budget, Production Timeline, Episode Count, Episode Length, Primary Cast Size, etc.) are **referenced and judged accurately**, with one notable exception out of 30 inferences.
+- **Objective quantitative metrics** (Budget, Production Timeline, Episode Count, Episode Length, Primary Cast Size, etc.) are **referenced and judged accurately**, with one minor exception out of 30 inferences.
 This could potentially be remedied by revisiting prompt engineering or doc structure.
 - **Subjective qualitative metrics** (Sub-Genre, Cross-Genre, Tone, Style Influences, Premise, Themes, etc.) are **referenced and judged accurately**, though not penalized harshly enough in some cases.
 This could potentially be remedied by revisiting prompt engineering or doc structure.
 - Even more interesting, the evaluation of misaligned genre pitches (Comedy Pitch vs Horror Studio Mandate, et al.) is **nuanced and accurate**.
 Studio Prestige (Drama) and Studio Dark (Horror) have no interest in formulaic comedy pitches, even if well-constructed. **Scoring here is highly appropriate**.
 - Likewise, Studio Prestige (Drama) and Studio Dark (Horror) have many **overlapping priorities** (darker tone, strong themes, symbolism, world-building, etc.).
-It is **perfectly appropriate** that **Pitch: Horror_B_Western_Rock_Opera (a highly original experimental premise with a unique artistic vision)** scores very high with both **Studio Dark** (for horror mythos, originality, world-building, strong themes, budget, etc.) and **Studio Prestige** (for originality, world-building, strong themes, experimental storytelling, unique artistic vision, etc.).
+It is **perfectly appropriate** that **Pitch: Horror_B_Western_Rock_Opera (a highly original experimental premise with a unique artistic vision)** scores highly with both **Studio Dark** (for horror mythos, originality, world-building, strong themes, budget, etc.) and **Studio Prestige** (for originality, world-building, strong themes, experimental storytelling, unique artistic vision, etc.).
-- Further, **Pitch: Horror_C_DarkFantasy_Adventure (a wide genre mashup of horror, adventure, action, fantasy, and comedy)** is the highest scoring non-comedy pitch with **Studio Fun**.
+- Further, **Pitch: Horror_C_DarkFantasy_Adventure (a wide genre mashup of horror, adventure, action, fantasy, and comedy)** is the highest-scoring non-comedy pitch with **Studio Fun**.
 This is also **perfectly appropriate** because this pitch contains the most comedy beats outside of the three dedicated comedy pitches.

 ---